 The Board of Directors has established a management structure that fosters fair relationships among the Board, executives, and shareholders.
 The Board plays a pivotal role in setting the vision as well as key strategies, policies, and plans.
 Moreover, effective performance management and risk management systems have been implemented.
 The Company prioritizes systematic management principles and robust corporate governance processes.
-In 2015, the Board of Directors delegated the Corporate Governance and Nomination Committee to annually review the policy to align with the business environment and comply with laws, rules, and regulations of the Stock Exchange of Thailand (SET) and the Office of Securities and Exchange Commission (SEC).
+In 2015, the Board issued the Corporate Governance Policy and Code of Conduct in written form in Thai and English versions.
+The Board of Directors delegated the Corporate Governance and Nomination Committee to annually review the policy to align with the business environment and comply with laws, rules, and regulations of the Stock Exchange of Thailand (SET) and the Office of Securities and Exchange Commission (SEC).
 Consistent with international standard practices, the Policy and Code of Conduct are the complete reference and guidelines for all directors, executives, and employees of the Company.